rf/renderizer/README.md

         dpi: 63
         append: '-Small-50'

+      - path: Resources/iphone
+        dpi: 647
+        rename: iTunesArtwork

    images:
       - Icon.svg
 ```

 `icons` and `androidui` are arbitrary group names.
 Any top level property in
 the YAML file is assumed to be a group name.
 Images are rendered to png files
 and are placed in the path specified.

 The `append` property is, as one would
 expect, appended to the end of the filename.
+The `rename` property will force
+_each_ image to be renamed to the name specified, so it's really only useful
+if you're rendering a single image.

 Images are assumed to be in an `images` directory in your project directory.

 If you create `images/Icon.svg` at 57x57 points in inkscape, the above group